Polaris-algedi/airbnb-clone-project/README.md

   - Foster collaboration and continuous improvement within the team.
   - Track progress and ensure transparency across stakeholders.
 - **Contribution:** Helps the team remain focused, productive, and adaptive to change.

+---

+## UI Component Patterns

+The **Airbnb Clone** project will utilize reusable and modular UI components to ensure consistency and efficiency in the development process.
+Below are the primary components planned for the application, along with their descriptions and roles.

+### 1. **Navbar**

+- **Description:**
+  A responsive navigation bar that provides easy access to key sections of the application, such as property listings, account settings, and bookings.
+- **Key Features:**
+  - Logo placement for branding.
+  - Navigation links to primary pages.
+  - A search bar for filtering property listings.
+  - A user profile icon/dropdown for account management.
+- **Purpose:** Ensures smooth navigation across the application and enhances user experience.

+### 2. **Property Card**

+- **Description:**
+  A visually appealing card component used to display property details in the Property Listing View.
+- **Key Features:**
+  - Property image.
+  - Title and location.
+  - Price per night.
+  - Brief description or ratings.
+  - Clickable link for detailed view.
+- **Purpose:** Provides a quick overview of each property, enabling users to browse listings efficiently.

+### 3. **Footer**

+- **Description:**
+  A consistent footer section at the bottom of every page, containing useful links and information.
+- **Key Features:**
+  - Copyright information.
+  - Links to pages like "About Us," "Contact," and "Help Center."
+  - Social media icons for external connectivity.
+- **Purpose:** Improves accessibility and provides additional resources for users.

+### 4. **Search Filter**

+- **Description:**
+  A component that allows users to filter property listings based on criteria like location, price, and amenities.
+- **Key Features:**
+  - Dropdowns, sliders, and checkboxes for filtering options.
+  - A "Search" button to apply filters.
+- **Purpose:** Enhances the browsing experience by narrowing down listings to match user preferences.

+### 5. **Booking Form**

+- **Description:**
+  A form for collecting booking details such as dates, number of guests, and payment information.
+- **Key Features:**
+  - Date picker for check-in and check-out.
+  - Dropdowns for selecting guests.
+  - A summary of total costs.
+  - A "Book Now" button for submission.
+- **Purpose:** Simplifies the reservation process, guiding users through booking seamlessly.

+### 6. **Property Details Section**

+- **Description:**
+  A structured layout for displaying detailed property information.
+- **Key Features:**
+  - Image carousel for property photos.
+  - List of amenities.
+  - Location map.
+  - User reviews and ratings.
+- **Purpose:** Provides all necessary information about a property to help users make informed decisions.

+### 7. **Button Components**

+- **Description:**
+  Versatile button components used throughout the application for actions like "Search," "Book Now," and "Cancel."
+- **Key Features:**
+  - Different styles for primary and secondary actions.
+  - Hover and focus states.
+- **Purpose:** Ensures consistency in interactions across the application.